mvthiora21/code-challenge-3/README.md

 Challenge-3-Flatadango

 code-challenge-3-
-Phase 1 code challenge 3
+Phase 1 CODE CHALLENGE 3

 This website app functions in a manner through which can see the films list and its detailed description.
 It also enables one to book a movie and shows the number of tickets remaining. ##Development requirements Visual studio code Live server extension npm json-sever Technology used HTML CSS Javascript Bootstrap Deliverables As a user, I can: